Security check of Navy Yard attacker did not mention 2004 shooting

 One of the questions plainly asks whether he had been arrested in the past seven years, to which he answered "no," a Navy spokesman said.

-The screening investigation by USIS turned up the report of his 2004 arrest in Seattle, triggering an interview with Alexis.
-It was unclear whether investigators contacted Seattle police.
-OPM did not immediately comment.
+The screening investigation by USIS turned up the report of his 2004 arrest in Seattle, triggering an interview with Alexis as well as further probes into his traffic offenses and troubled credit history.

-A one-page OPM summary of the incident says Alexis was accused of deflating a man's tires in a tit-for-tat parking dispute and makes no mention of the fact that he shot out the man's tires with a firearm, the Navy said, drawing a distinction between the Seattle police report and the OPM report.
+A one-page OPM summary of the details surrounding Alexis' arrest contrasts sharply with the Seattle arrest report disclosed after the shooting incident last week, the Navy said.

 "I think if you look at those documents side by side, they depict two very different events," said the official.